-&lt;sup>2 For faculty in the School of Medicine Clinical Departments, the Dean of the SOM (or Dean's designee) will confer with the Provost; for faculty in the School of Medicine Basic Science Departments, the Provost (or Provost's designee) will serve the role of the Dean and will confer with the Dean of the School of Medicine.
+For faculty in the School of Medicine Clinical Departments, the Dean of the SOM (or Dean's designee) will confer with the Provost; for faculty in the School of Medicine Basic Science Departments, the Provost (or Provost's designee) will serve the role of the Dean and will confer with the Dean of the School of Medicine.

-(or Dean's designee) and faculty should consider whether such an online course will impair the instructional offerings of the faculty member's School or other Schools at Vanderbilt University.
+In determining whether to grant such permission or as guidance for reviewing potential conflicts, the Dean (or Dean's designee) and faculty should consider whether such an online course will impair the instructional offerings of the faculty member's School or other Schools at Vanderbilt University.
 In making this impairment determination, the following factors (among others) may be useful to consider, with affirmative answers counting against approval, but no set number of affirmative answers being conclusive: Is the faculty member one of the primary instructors or a course director in the online course?